-But the Karoq shines bright in the practicality department thanks to the VarioFlex seats at the back – a feature that was also in the Yeti.
-The 40:20:40 split seats of the Karoq allows multiple permutations and combinations.
+But the Karoq shines bright in the practicality department thanks to the VarioFlex seats at the back – a feature that was also present in the Yeti.
+The rear seats move fore and aft and can be pushed back and reclined for added comfort.
+The 40:20:40 split allows multiple permutations and combinations.
 You can fold and tumble the rear seats for more boot space, and if that still isn’t enough for you, they can even be removed completely.
-The centre seat at the back of the Karoq can also be removed to make more shoulder room at the back.
+You can even convert the rear bench into bucket seats by removing the centre seat altogether.
 All of this really makes the Karoq a sensible and practical option.
-Just like the Kodiaq, this one too gets removable boot light and an umbrella too.
+Just like the Kodiaq, this one gets an umbrella too, and a removable light in the boot that can be used as a torch.
 The Karoq also features a rear-seat facing phone/tablet holder on the front head restraints, a tray for the rear passengers and several hooks to hang some luggage.
-It, unfortunately, misses out on the other ‘simply clever’ features that we’ve seen on its larger sibling.
+Unfortunately, it misses out on some other ‘simply clever’ features, like the neck pillows and the door protector that you find on the larger Kodiaq.

-In the global market, the Karoq comes with a choice of two diesel and two petrol engine options.
-The one that we got our hands on was the 2.0-litre diesel, the same as the Kodiaq.
-In this car too, it produces a similar 148bhp and 340Nm.
-The Karoq’s torque band is wide, ranging between 1,750-3,000rpm.
-There is a bit of lag before the torque kicks in, but once you cross the 1,800rpm the car pulls cleanly.
-The Karoq is around 300kilos lighter than the Kodiaq which really shows in the way it performs.
-Acceleration definitely feels quicker and it reflects in the 0-100km/h timing too.
+The Karoq is around 300 kilos lighter than the Kodiaq, which really shows in the way it performs.
+Acceleration definitely feels quicker, and this reflects in the 0 to 100km/h timing too.
 Skoda claims that the Karoq can do the dash in just 8.8 seconds, one second faster than its 7-seat sibling.
-The Karoq feels really strong in its mid-range which makes overtaking quite an easy affair.
-Push the car further and it starts to get a bit noisy and the performance diminishes too.
+The Karoq feels really strong in its mid-range, which makes overtaking quite an easy affair.
+Push the car further, and it starts to get a bit noisy and the performance diminishes too.

 Switching to Sport mode does add some amount of weight to the steering, but that still doesn’t make up for the lack of communication.
-Our test vehicle sat on 20-inch wheels which made the ride quite rough.
-The India-sped model is likely to sit on smaller wheels and that should improve its ability to tackle bad roads.
+Our test car sat on 20-inch wheels, which made the ride quite firm.
+The India-spec model is likely to sit on smaller wheels, which should improve its ability to tackle bad roads.

 Skoda has officially announced that the Karoq will make its way to India around mid-2020.
-It will be brought via the CBU route, so expect its price to be on the higher side to start with.
-Leaving the price aside, will the Karoq be a good car to have in the segment?
+It’ll be brought via the CBU route, so expect its price to be on the higher side to start with.
+Setting the price aside, will the Karoq be a good addiditon to the segment?
 Definitely!
-But is it a great successor to the renowned Yeti?
-Maybe not!
+But it’s not quite as edgy or engaging as the Yeti.